qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 As for simple compositions, an atlas can be generated in different ways (see :ref:`create-output` for more information).
-Instead of :menuselection:`Layout` menu, rather use tools from :menuselection:`Atlas` menu or Atlas toolbar.
+Instead of :menuselection:`Layout` menu, rather use tools from :menuselection:`Atlas` menu or toolbar.

 This means that you can directly print your compositions with :menuselection:`Atlas --> Print Atlas`.
 You can also create a PDF using :menuselection:`Atlas --> Export Atlas as PDF...`:
-The user will be asked for a directory to save all the generated PDF files, except if the |checkbox| :guilabel:`Single file export when possible` has been selected.
+You will be asked for a directory to save all the generated PDF files, except if the |checkbox| :guilabel:`Single file export when possible` has been selected.
 In that case, you'll be prompted to give a filename.